MAMMOTH-Subaru IV. Large Scale Structure and Clustering Analysis of Ly$\alpha$ Emitters and Ly$\alpha$ Blobs at $z=2.2-2.3$: Abstract

 \section{Abstract}

 We report the large scale structure and clustering analysis of Ly$\alpha$ emitters (LAEs) and Ly$\alpha$ blobs (LABs) at $z=2.2-2.3$.
-Using 3,341 LAEs, 117 LABs, and 58 bright (Ly$\alpha$ luminosity $L_{\rm Ly\alpha}>10^{43.4}$ erg s$^{-1}$) LABs at $z=2.2-2.3$ selected with Subaru/Hyper Suprime-Cam (HSC), we calculate the LAE overdensity to investigate the large scale structure at $z=2$.
-We show that 74\% LABs and 78\% bright LABs locate in overdense regions, which is consistent with the trend found by previous studies that LABs generally locate in overdense regions.
+Using 3,341 LAEs, 117 LABs, and 58 bright (Ly$\alpha$ luminosity $L_{\rm Ly\alpha}>10^{43.4}$ erg s$^{-1}$) LABs at $z=2.2-2.3$ selected with Subaru/Hyper Suprime-Cam, we calculate the LAE overdensity to investigate the large scale structure at $z=2$.
+We show that 79\% LABs and 83\% bright LABs locate in overdense regions, which is consistent with the trend found by previous studies that LABs generally locate in overdense regions.
 We find that one of our 8 fields dubbed J1349 contains $39/117\approx33\%$ of our LABs and $22/58\approx38\%$ of our bright LABs.
-A unique and overdense $24'\times12'$ ($\approx 40\times20$ comoving Mpc$^2$) region in J1349 has 12 LABs (8 bright LABs).
-By comparing to SSA22 that is one of the most overdense LAB regions found by previous studies, we show that the J1349 overdense region contains $\geq 2$ times more bright LABs than the SSA22 overdense region.
+A unique and overdense $24'\times12'$ ($40\times20$ comoving Mpc$^2$) region (J1347 protocluster) has 12 LABs (8 bright LABs).
+By comparing to SSA22 that is one of the most overdense LAB regions found by previous studies, we show that the J1347 protocluster region has a higher bright LAB density than the SSA22 protocluster region with a $1\sigma$ significance.
 We calculate the angular correlation functions (ACFs) of LAEs and LABs in the unique J1349 field and fit the ACFs with a power-law function to measure the slopes.
-The slopes of LAEs and LABs are similar, while the bright LABs show a $\approx 2$ times larger slope suggesting that bright LABs are more clustered than faint LABs and LAEs.
-We show that the amplitudes of ACFs of LABs are higher than LAEs, which suggests that LABs have a $\approx 10$ times larger galaxy bias and field-to-field variance than LAEs.
-The strong field-to-field variance is consistent with the large differences of LAB numbers in our 8 fields.
+The bright LABs show a $5\sigma$ larger slope suggesting that bright LABs are more clustered than faint LAEs.
+Our LABs have a large galaxy bias of $\sim 5-7$, which suggests that LABs generally reside in more massive dark matter halos (halo masses $M \gtrsim 10^{13}$ M$_{\odot}$) than faint LAEs.

 \keywords{High-z galaxy}